greenelab/hclust/README.md

 function (arrayA, arrayB) { return someNumber; }
 ```

-The function receives two equal-length arrays of numbers.
+The function receives two equal-length arrays of numbers (ints or floats) and should return a number (int or float).

 *Default value:* `euclideanDistance` from this `hclust` package